Perfect the Sear: How To Sear Fish Like A Pro

 - First, a good pan.
 Stainless steel is ideal or a nicely seasoned cast iron skillet.
 You’ll be cooking on high, and these pans can stand the heat.
 Nonstick pans are a no-go.
-Their nonstick capabilities only go so far when bringing the heat and are notoriously unreliable for searing.
+Their nonstick capabilities only go so far when bringing the heat and are notoriously unreliable for pan searing fish.

 - Next, a fish spatula.
 Unlike your typical kitchen spatula, fish spatulas are thin and springy.
 Able to gently tuck under delicate pieces of fish with ease.

 - Thirdly, paper towels (or a very very clean kitchen towel).
 Moisture is not our friend for searing.
 It is the moisture that collects on the outside of our seafood that causes a no-searing situation.